nasen Live 2022

 On July 15th, we’ll be heading down to the Vox Conference Centre in Birmingham to take part in nasen Live...Read article

-Many hours of enjoyment are spent at Football Matches but not everybody realises how difficult watching a match live can be for some people, especially people with Autism or Mental Illnesses.
+Many hours of enjoyment are spent at Football Matches but not everybody realises how difficult watching a match live can be for some people, especially people with Autism and Sensory Processing Difficulties.

 Bright lights, loud music and a lively atmosphere can be an exciting experience to some people but for some fans, the sensory overload can be an absolute nightmare!

-Over the years people have tried all sorts of solutions to try and make them feel comfortable; ear defenders, sitting in a box to trap the noise but nothing seemed to work 100%, resulting in them having to leave the match before it had finished or them feeling distressed afterwards.
+Over the years people have tried all sorts of solutions to try and make them feel comfortable like wearing noise-cancelling headphones or sitting in corporate boxes where the atmosphere is a bit duller, but nothing has been completely effective and fans have made the decision to leave the match before it had finished.

-The area consisted of a bubble tube, podium and mirrors, similar to the below.
-The purpose of this sensory corner is to create a calm, relaxing and stimulation environment.
+The area contains a bubble tube, podium and mirrors, similar to the below.
+The purpose of this sensory corner is to create a calm, relaxing and stimulating environment.

 *Please note this is an example image.
 All products and the overall design in the image was created by Rhino UK.

 Rhino UK has over 40 years of experience working with sectors providing sensory solutions for all types of environments.
 We are on hand every step of the way to be able to help other supporters via football clubs enjoy football in a comfortable environment.